MicrosoftDocs/power-platform/power-virtual-agents/configuration-add-skills.md

 First, [create a Power Virtual Agents bot](authoring-first-bot.md) and [create and deploy Skill using pro-code tools](https://go.microsoft.com/fwlink/?linkid=2110533) into your organization.

 >[!NOTE]
->Power Virtual Agents only supports Skills built using [Bot Framework SDK version 4.7](/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0)
+>Power Virtual Agents only supports Skills built using [Bot Framework SDK version 4.7](/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0) or above.

 Before registering the Skill, provide the bot's ID to your Skills developer to authorize the bot to call actions in the Skill.
 [Learn more about Skill allowlist](https://go.microsoft.com/fwlink/?linkid=2123148).